 Real, vetted stays near your route — check the reviews, then book.

 3 days are a great amount of time to explore Osaka.
-This itinerary covers 27 highlights across 3 days, giving you a thorough introduction to the city and Kansai.
+This itinerary covers 18 sights and 9 food & drink stops across 3 days, giving you a thorough introduction to the city and Kansai.

 Some of the best things to do in Osaka include Osaka City Central Public Hall, Osaka Castle, Osaka Museum of History.
 Osaka is Japan's boisterous second city and its self-proclaimed food capital, a place where locals live by the motto kuidaore — "eat until you drop."
 This busy three-day itinerary clusters each day tightly: the moated Osaka Castle, elegant Nakanoshima island, and the Umeda skyscrapers of the Kita district on day one; the neon canal of Dotonbori, Namba's street-food markets, and retro Shinsekai on day two; and the ancient temples of Tennoji flowing down to the Osaka Bay waterfront on day three.
 Real okonomiyaki, kushikatsu and takoyaki counters are threaded between the sights, and every stop is scheduled inside its regular opening hours and linked by the city's dense subway network.